Asnnaik64/HealthyHabits-Tracker/README.md

 ## APIs Used
 Although this is a frontend-only project, it uses the following libraries and browser APIs:
  **Chart.js** – For interactive analytics and progress charts.
 **Bootstrap Icons** – For UI icons.
 **LocalStorage API** – For storing user data, habits, and preferences directly in the browser.

-## APIs Used
-Although this is a frontend-only project, it uses the following libraries and browser APIs:
-**Chart.js** – For interactive analytics and progress charts.
-**Bootstrap Icons** – For UI icons.
-**LocalStorage API** – For storing user data, habits, and preferences directly in the browser.